-At the ERA (European Rental Association) conference in Rome a few weeks back the theme was sustainability in the rental industry.
-There were many thought provoking presentations and conversations on what sustainability means to the rental industry in Europe.
+At the ERA (European Rental Association) conference in Rome a few weeks back the theme was sustainability in the equipment rental industry.
+There were many thought provoking presentations and conversations on what sustainability means to the equipment rental industry in Europe.

 Sustainability, as defined by the all-knowing Wikipedia, is described as the endurance of systems and processes.
 The organizing principle for sustainability is sustainable development, which includes the four interconnected domains: ecology, economics, politics and culture.

 Rental companies are a natural fit in the sustainability discussion given the premise that sharing equipment results in more efficient use and maintenance of equipment.
 Sustainability takes many forms for rental companies, from recycling waste and equipment, to reducing energy costs, to ensuring the company has knowledgeable workers and working environment to sustain a viable company for years to come.